Blog

 Nailing Down the Core Problem and Your Audience

-Let's walk through this with a practical example.
-Imagine you want to create an app called 'Local Eats Finder'.
-It's a decent idea, but we need to give it focus.
+Let's walk through a practical example.
+Say you want to create an app called 'Local Eats Finder'.
+It's a decent idea, but it needs focus.

-First, what's the core problem you're solving?
-People often struggle to discover unique, locally-owned restaurants that aren't just big chains.
-They're tired of scrolling through generic review sites that feel overwhelming and impersonal.
+First, what problem are you solving?
+People struggle to discover unique, locally-owned restaurants that aren't big chains.
+They're tired of scrolling through generic review sites that feel impersonal.

 Next, who are you building this for?
-Your target audience could be adventurous diners aged 25-40 who value authentic experiences and want to support small businesses.
-They’re comfortable with tech and actively seek out new places to try.
-Defining your user this clearly allows you to tailor the entire experience to their tastes.
+Your audience could be adventurous diners aged 25-40 who value authentic experiences and want to support small businesses.
+They're comfortable with tech and actively look for new places to try.
+Defining your user this clearly lets you tailor the whole experience to their tastes.

 Prioritizing Features for Your MVP

-With your problem and audience locked in, it’s time to brainstorm features.
-But here’s the most important part: you are not building the final, all-singing, all-dancing version of your app.
-You are building a Minimum Viable Product (MVP).
+With your problem and audience locked in, it's time to brainstorm features.
+But here's the key: you're not building the final, all-singing version of your app.
+You're building a Minimum Viable Product (MVP).

-So, for our 'Local Eats Finder' app, let's list some potential features and then get ruthless about what makes the cut for version one.
+So for 'Local Eats Finder', let's list some possible features and then get ruthless about what makes the cut for version one.

 • User accounts and profiles